jible/121-Final-Project-TypeScript/README.md

 - [x] [F3.b] The game must be localized to support three different written languages.
 At least one language must use a logographicLinks to an external site. script, and at least one language must use a right-to-leftLinks to an external site. script.
     - Finally after the localization was working with English, Jackson and Phoebe created seperate English, Korean, and Arabic JSON files that the localization can read in and translate the buttons according to the language chosen.
 - [x] [F3.c] The game must be installable on a smartphone-class mobile device in the sense that there is a way to get it to show up as a home-screen icon that feels similar to other installed apps.
 (It is okay if you only get this to work on one specific device.
 You do not need to deploy the game in a way that anyone else can install it without your help because that might be much more difficult for some game platforms.)
-    - Jack and James went through the tutorial given by Professor Smith to develop the app code.
+    - Jack and James went through the tutorial given by Professor Smith and Jack added the relavent code to the index.html file and created the web manifest file.
 - [x] [F3.d] Once installed in a mobile device, the game can be launched and satisfactorily played even when the device is not connected to the internet.
-    -
+    - Once the steps listed in the PWA tutorial posted by Professor Smith were completed, the game could be installed on devices and used offline automatically.

 ### F0+F1+F2
 - No major changes were made.